Hard Work?

 and Leviathan that you formed to sport in it.

-27 These all look to you
+all look to you

 to give them their food in due season;